 - 1. Concept and procedure of idea generation. - 2.
 The nature of industry and related opportunities and challenges. - 3.
-Elements of business plan and it s procedure. - 4.
+Elements of business plan and it's procedure. - 4.
 Project management and its techniques. - 5.
 Behavioural issues and Time management.

-Course Outcomes: At the end of the course, the students will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to